 Dr. Petra E. Todd

-Petra E. Todd is the Alfred L. Cass Term Professor in Economics at the University of Pennsylvania.
+Petra E. Todd is the Edmund J. and Louise W. Kahn Term Professor of Economics at the University of Pennsylvania.
 She is a fellow of the Econometric Society and a research associate of the National Bureau for Economic Research, IZA, and the Population Studies Center at the University of Pennsylvania.
 Dr.Todd received a B.A. in economics and English from the University of Virginia in 1989, a M.A. in economics from the University of Chicago in 1991, and a Ph.D. in economics from the University of Chicago in 1996.

 Her main fields of research are social program evaluation, labor economics, and microeconometrics.
 She has published papers on the determinants of cognitive achievement, testing for discrimination in motor vehicle searches, sources of racial wage disparities, and methods for evaluating and optimally designing conditional cash transfer programs.
 She is currently working on implementing a large-scale randomized school incentive program in Mexican high schools, analyzing the effects of school vouchers in Chile, and assessing the effects of government regulation on the operation of the privatized pension market in Chile.

 Dr. Laura D. Tyson

 Laura D. Tyson is a Distinguished Professor at the Haas School of Business at the University of California, Berkeley and the Faculty Director of the Berkeley Haas Institute for Business and Social Impact, which she launched in 2013.
 She served as dean of the London Business School from 2002 to 2006, and as dean of the Haas School from 1998 to 2001.
 She was a member of President Obama’s Council of Jobs and Competitiveness, and was on the president’s Economic Recovery Advisory Board.